 What Is the Scrum Methodology?

 No, scrum doesn’t refer to the rugby term here, although you’ll see how apt that analogy really is as we discuss the Scrum Methodology.
 Scrum is an agile framework used as part of the systems development life cycle (SDLC).
 Its job is to maximize efficiency and quality by continuously improving it through constant quality checks.
+Keep in mind that although it is a methodology of Agile, there are differences between Agile and Scrum.

 Software development teams work using the Scrum Methodology to get a firmer grasp on the quality of their products, and motivate their team and keep them on task.